Disposal guide

 Where can I take fluorescent tubes (long ones)?

-Most retailers don't take long tubes due to breakage risk in transit.
+Most retailers will not take long tubes because of the breakage risk in transit.
 Your county HHW program is the reliable option.
 Wrap each tube in its original sleeve or bubble wrap to transport safely.

 How much mercury is in a fluorescent bulb?

-Modern CFLs contain ~4 milligrams of mercury (about 1/100th of an old mercury thermometer).
-Linear tubes contain 3-15 mg depending on length + age.
-Small amounts, but enough to make landfill / incineration unsafe at scale.
+Modern CFLs contain about 4 milligrams of mercury (around 1/100th of an old mercury thermometer).
+Linear tubes contain 3-15 mg depending on length and age.
+Small amounts, but enough to make landfill or incineration unsafe at scale.

 Find your local bulb drop-off